 MSG Type 5 Teams Entry

 AEL grantees must ensure that staff documents achievement of an MSG Type 5 by adding a new MSG record in TEAMS on the Educational Outcomes screen.
 Only participants who are attached to a training service or a workplace literacy activity code may enter an MSG Type 5.
-The workplace activity codes are Work-Based (AEFLA), Work-Based (Local), and Work-Based (EL Civics).
+The workplace activity codes are Work-Based (AEFLA) and Work-Based (Local).

 Contracted Measures: Exit-Based Outcomes